awsdocs/amazon-lex-developer-guide/doc_source/lambda-input-response-format.md

        }
     }
   ```
 + `Delegate` — Directs Amazon Lex to choose the next course of action based on the bot configuration\.
-The response must include any session attributes, and the `slots` field must include all of the slots specified for the requested intent\.
-If the value of the field is unknown, you must set it to null\.
-You will get a `DependencyFailedException` exception if your fufillment function returns the `Delegate` dialog action without removing any slots\.
+If the response does not include any session attributes Amazon Lex retains the existing attributes\.
+If you want a slot value to be null, you don't need to include the slot field in the request\.
+You will get a `DependencyFailedException` exception if your fulfilment function returns the `Delegate` dialog action without removing any slots\.

   ```
     "dialogAction": {